Saturday, December 31, 2022

 Home

-In diesem Blog haben wir keine sozialen Netzwerke: kein Twiter, kein Instagram, kein Faceboock...
+In diesem Blog haben wir keine sozialen Medien: kein Twiter, kein Instagram, kein Faceboock...
 Da kräht kein Hahn danach.
 Es ist wie Perlen vor die Säure werfen.
 Es tut mit leid...
-Si ets un cagalló analfabèstia, en aquesta pàgina no hi tens res a fotre.
+Si ets un cagalló analfabèstia, o influfachencer, en aquesta pàgina no hi tens res a fotre.

 Membre honorífic de la Societat Astronòmica de Lleida (SALL)